Page Contents

 After the Onsen there’s plenty more to do here.
 We ate a Bento selection for lunch at their incredible restaurant and had the chance to wear a traditional Yukata outfit and drink tea.

-The latter is available if you are staying in the hotel, and the rooms are a wonderful mix of modern and traditional, with views to die for.
+The latter is available if you are staying in the hotel, and the rooms are a wonderful mix of modern and traditional, with breathtaking views.

 Finally, Arima itself is beautiful town and has a selection of gift shops to wander around, we also had Matcha Tea at Geiko Café ‘Ito’ which was wonderful.
 It’s also where you find the cable car to the next place on this list, Mount Rokko.